Effect Samples

 Smoke

-so that particles are emitted from slightly different locations, adding variability to the source.
+For the smoke effect, particles are emitted upward with a small angle randomness to simulate natural dispersion.
+We adjust the minOriginOffset and maxOriginOffset so that particles are emitted from slightly different locations, adding variability to the source.
 Additionally, we introduce randomness in the animation duration, which causes some particles to move slower than others, enhancing the realistic appearance of the smoke.

 DeterministicEffectConfiguration(

-minOriginOffset: const Offset(-.01, 0),
+minOriginOffset: Offset(-.01, 0),

-maxOriginOffset: const Offset(.01, 0),
+maxOriginOffset: Offset(.01, 0),

 particleConfiguration: const ParticleConfiguration(